 Yale's Environmental Studies Major offers an interdisciplinary approach to understanding and responding to environmental problems.
 From the natural sciences, students learn experimental techniques and methods of analysis needed to make accurate observations, to document change, and to understand the dynamics of healthy landscapes and functioning ecosystems.
 From the humanities and social sciences, students gain insights into human behavior and the workings of our social, political, and economic institutions.
 The Environmental Studies Major prepares students for graduate study in a range of disciplines including law, medicine, and public health, and for careers in business, environmental management and conservation, teaching, and writing.

-SUBSCRIBE: To receive our weekly student newsletter highlighting program announcements, campus events, and research and internship opportunities, contact us by clicking here.
+Receive our weekly student newsletter highlighting program announcements, campus events, and research and internship opportunities by clicking here.